 The UK CAA-PPL course is a minimum of 45 hours, however only an intensive student with natural ability and consistently good weather is likely to achieve their PPL within this time frame.
 In practice, most people complete their PPL in around 60 hours.
 This will vary depending on how frequently you are able to fly, your ability and also if you get held up due to weather.

 Of the 45 hours in total, a minimum of 25 hours will be under dual instruction and at least 10 hours supervised solo.
 The 10 hours solo flight must include at least 5 hours cross country time and this will include a Qualifying Cross Country Flight of at least 150 nautical miles landing at two other airfields.
 The remaining hours can be completed dual, solo or some of each.

 HOW MUCH DOES IT COST?

 Whether you are a student or a license holder, there is a membership fee of £40 per month payable by standing order on the first of every month.
 We have a variety of aircraft on which you can learn to fly.
 Hire of the aircraft is paid directly to Take Flight Aviation and instruction is paid directly to the instructor.
-The cheapest aircraft you can learnt to fly in is the Cessna 152 which is £109 per hour for the aircraft hire and £30 per hour for an instructor; a total of £139 per hour.
-There's no additional surcharge or landing fees as with some operators, with the only exception being night training, which attracts £10 per sortie fee payable to the airfield.
+The cheapest aircraft you can learnt to fly in is the Cessna 152 which is £159 per hour for the aircraft hire and £40 per hour for an instructor; a total of £199 per hour.
+There's no additional surcharge or landing fees as with some operators, with the only exception being night training, landing at other airfields which attract additional fees.